 • Convert to a mulching mower.
 For smaller lawns, a rechargeable or an electric, mulching mower will usually do the job just fine and will eliminate gas emissions.

-• Consider letting lawn go dormant in summer.
+• Consider letting your lawn go dormant in summer.
 It will be green 9-10 months of the year and when it is dormant you can take a break from mowing!
 A healthy lawn will bounce back in the fall when rains return.
 If you choose to let the lawn go dormant, it is important to water one day a month to keep some moisture in the soil profile.
-The lawn would like one inch of water during the watering.
+The lawn should have one inch of water during the watering.

 • Eliminate spreading weed and feed products on lawns.
 Pull or spot treat weeds instead.